-The lounge is very comfortable with a plenty of seating around a log burning stove set in a traditional stone fireplace.
-There is a flat screen TV with Freeview and a DVD player for all the family to enjoy.
-There is a dining area at the rear of the lounge where views out to the garden can be enjoyed through the french doors.
-The attractive kitchen has everything you might need during your stay including a gas hob and electric oven, fridge / freezer and microwave.
+This traditional style cottage offers quality accommodation for up to 6 guests in 3 bedrooms, with free Wi-Fi and plenty of other lovely touches to make your stay comfortable.
+The lounge has plenty of seating around the cosy, log burning stove which is set in a traditional, stone fireplace.
+There is a flat screen TV with Free view and a DVD player for all the family to enjoy.
+There is a dining area at the rear of the lounge, where views out to the garden can be enjoyed through the French doors.
+The fully equipped kitchen has everything you might need during your stay including gas hob and electric oven, fridge/freezer and microwave etc.

 Upstairs, there are three bedrooms and two bathrooms.
-The master bedroom has been beautifully renovated maintaining some original features such as a fireplace.
-There is a dressing table area as well as built-in double wardrobes.
-The twin bedroom has a wardrobe and storage unit and the third bedroom comprises of a midi-bed which is similar to bunk-beds providing extra space for two more guests.
-There are two bathrooms upstairs, one with electric shower and the other with shower over bath.
+The master bedroom has been beautifully renovated maintaining some original features.
+There is a dressing table and built-in double wardrobes.
+The twin bedroom has a wardrobe and storage unit and the third bedroom has a twin style/midi-bed which is similar to bunk-beds, providing extra space for two more guests.
+There are two bathrooms upstairs, one with electric shower cubicle and the other with a shower over the bath.